UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 [Go to Top](#top)
 Particles can be identified by a type ID.
 The properties of a type are specified in the type file.
-NGPF supports a hierarchical structure to reconstruct complex particle combinations or molecules.
+NGPF supports a hierarchical structure to reconstruct complex particle combinations or rigid molecules.
 However, only the `Name` and the `TypeID` is required to identify particles.
 A user can also define *parameters* of any shape to a `TypeID` using the `CustomParameter`.
 The `CustomParameter` is defined at the beginning of the type file and takes an array of structs.